pmathiot/VALSO/README.md

 * clean ERROR.txt file (optional)
 * edit param.bash to fit your setup/need
    * mesh mask location with mesh mask name
-   * location of the toolbox
+   * location of the toolbox (optional if you install it on your home directory)
-   * where to store the data
+   * where to store the data (optional if you stick to SPICE scratch directory)
-   * where are your CDFTOOLS version 4.0
+   * where are your CDFTOOLS version 4.0 (optional if you stick to already installed cdftools)

 * these module are required :
 ```